MTH1W:

 Linear Relations and Inequalities

-In this ministry-devlopeed lesson, students explore linear relations and inequalities by matching and creating relationships represented in variety of ways.
+In this ministry-devloped lesson, students explore linear relations and inequalities by matching and creating relationships represented in variety of ways.
 Key features include…

 • interactive hands-on activity